6.2 Award finalization

 The final amount and instalment schedule for an approved project will be determined when the eligible recipient provides the CFI with the following documents (please note that an updated budget is normally not required at this stage):

-- For items involving an in-kind contribution in excess of $500,000, a description of the valuation method used or expected to be used (emailed to the institution’s Senior Programs Officer)
+• For items involving an in-kind contribution over $500,000, a description of the valuation method used or expected to be used (emailed to the institution’s Senior Programs Officer)

 6.2.3 Award finalization deadline